cimug-org/Avro4CIM/case-study/README.md

 ```

 **Alternative Approach:**
 A flat namespace (all types in `eu.cim4.ap_voc.securityanalysisresult`) would be simpler but loses the organizational benefits of sub-packages.
 For profiles with multiple type categories (domain types, extensions, compound types), the hierarchical approach provides better structure and maintainability.
-Avro's limitation of type-level namespaces (not field-level like XML) means that field origins must be documented through the `modelReference` attribute rather than field-level namespace prefixes.
+Avro's limitation of type-level namespaces (not field-level like XML) means that field origins must be documented through the custom `modelReference` annotation described next rather than field-level namespace prefixes.

 ### 3. Canonical Model Traceability Within Avro Schemas